slonigiraf/whitepaper/slon/ENG.md

 ## Annotation

-Reputation is the cornerstone of economic life and is essential for the fast growth.
-Here I describe a novel approach to reputation digitalization that is discrimination resistant, simplifies hiring process and revolutionize education in schools, universities and at companies.
+Reputation is a crucial aspect of economic activity and is necessary for rapid growth.
+In this article, I propose a new approach to digitalizing reputation that is resistant to discrimination, simplifies the hiring process, and has the potential to revolutionize education in schools, universities, and businesses.

-Recommendation letters is a well-known decentralized approach to manage reputation that has proven to be effective and stable for more than centuries.

-A referee issues recommendation about a worker that can be shown to an employer during an interview.
-Unfortunately such traditional recommendation letter lacks responsibility of the referee.
-An evil referee can issue a fake recommendation that will damage the employer.
-This fact limits usage of recommendations during hiring and leads to an excess of time that workers and HR specialists spend on job interviews: the same skills are reexamined multiple times in different companies just because employers can't fully trust referees.
+Recommendation letters are a decentralized method of managing reputation that has been effective and reliable for centuries.
+In this system, a referee provides a recommendation about a worker that can be presented to an employer during an interview.
+However, traditional recommendation letters lack responsibility on the part of the referee, as an unscrupulous referee could issue a fake recommendation that would harm the employer.
+This limits the use of recommendations in hiring and leads to a waste of time as workers and HR specialists have to repeatedly re-examine the same skills in different companies due to the lack of trust in referees.

-I propose to split a person's reputation on two parts to solve this problem and make recommendations fake resistant.

-The reputation of a person should consist of two parts:

-- Electronic recommendations letters issued about the person, backed by referees SLON balance
-- SLON token balance of the person as a referee

-With such approach an employer can slash SLON tokens of an evil referee if a worker lacks skills mentioned in a recommendation letter.
-The employer can sell such SLON tokens on an open market to compensate HR specialist time lost for the reexamining of a fake recommendation.
+To address this problem, I propose splitting a person's reputation into two parts: electronic recommendation letters issued about the person, backed by the referees' SLON balance, and the SLON token balance of the person as a referee.
+With this approach, an employer can reduce the SLON tokens of an unscrupulous referee if a worker lacks the skills mentioned in a recommendation letter.
+The employer can then sell these SLON tokens on the open market to compensate for the time lost by HR specialists in re-examining a fake recommendation.

-There is a probability that the good referee will be pennalized in a case if the worker will forget skills mentioned at the recommendation.
-As in insurance business model the worker should pay a premium to the referee, otherwise the referee will always lose money in long term.
+There is a chance that a good referee may be penalized if a worker forgets the skills mentioned in the recommendation.
+To mitigate this risk, the worker should pay a premium to the referee, similar to an insurance model.
+In this way, the referee will not lose money in the long term.

-The described scheme was initially developed at Slonigiraf private school to motivate teachers work well and eventually leaded to a p2p-learing model: every student can be a mentor and issue a recommendation about his mentee, the mentee pays the mentor for teaching and issuing a recommendation.
-The senior teacher buys recommendation letters about mentees by providing them A-grades (or money).
-It seems that such approach can be a great option to rebuild all types of education.
+This system was originally developed at the Slonigiraf private school to motivate teachers to perform well and eventually led to a peer-to-peer learning model: every student can act as a mentor and issue a recommendation about their mentee, and the mentee pays the mentor for teaching and issuing a recommendation.
+The senior teacher buys recommendation letters about mentees giving them with high grades (or money).
+This approach has the potential to transform all types of education.

-The proposed reputation system is resistant to a Big brother surveillance and any discrimination:

-- All recommendation letters are stored privately on personal devices and showed only to organizations that the person trust
-- SLON token balance can't be transformed in a discriminative Social Credit System (ex.
-Chineese one) because anyone can buy SLON.
-If a criminal buys SLON and shows high SLON balance it doesn't make him good or socially acceptable.
-Moreover accounts are anonymous and a person can have multiple accounts to store SLON tokens.
+The proposed reputation system is resistant to Big Brother surveillance and any form of discrimination: all recommendation letters are stored privately on personal devices and are only shown to organizations that the person trusts; and the SLON token balance cannot be transformed into a discriminatory social credit system (e.g., the Chinese system) because anyone can buy SLON.
+If a criminal buys SLON and has a high SLON balance, it does not make them good or socially acceptable.
+Additionally, accounts are anonymous, and a person can have multiple accounts to store SLON tokens.

 ## Recommendation letter as an insurance